Concatenations of Terms of an Arithmetic Progression: Computations

-Using the theorems \ref{theo1}, \ref{theo2}, and \ref{theo3}, one can define algorithms for efficient computation of concatenations of arithmetic progressions.
-We implemented the particular cases of Smarandache numbers $(Smr(n))_{n\geqslant0}$ and reverse Smarandache numbers $(Smr(n))_{n\geqslant0}$ in the CAS Maple.
-The resulting package can be downloaded from the link \href{http://www.mathematik.uni-kassel.de/~bteguia/MaplePackages/Sm/Smarandache.mla}{Smarandache.mla}.
-The code for concatenations of arbitrary arithmetic progressions is currently under development.
+By Theorems \ref{theo1}, \ref{theo2}, and \ref{theo3}, one can write algorithms for efficient computation of terms of our concatenating sequences.
+We implemented the particular cases of Smarandache numbers $(\sm(n))_{n\in\NN}$ and their reverse $(\smr(n))_{n\in\NN}$ in Maple.
+The resulting code and software are available from the link \url{https://github.com/T3gu1a/Concatenations}.